Skip to Main Content Skip to Footer Links

 APPLICATION

-Review of applications will begin immediately and continue until the position is filled.
-Applicants should send a letter of interest, C.V., unofficial transcripts of graduate coursework, and contact information for three professional references.
-References will not be checked without the candidate’s permission.
-Electronic application materials should be emailed to Human Resources at human.resources@newberry.edu with the subject “Nursing Vacancy” in the subject line.
+Review of applications will begin immediately and continue until position is filled.
+Applicants should send a letter of interest, C.V., and contact information for three professional references.
+References will not be checked without candidate permission.
+Electronic application materials should be emailed to Human Resources at human.resources@newberry.edu with the subject “Assistant Professor of Finance”.

 JOB DESCRIPTION